 2.1.1 RStudio

-The application can be launched by downloading the R code from GitHub ShinySampleSizes and executing the ui.R and server.R code in RStudio.
+The application can be launched by downloading the R code from GitHub ShinySampleSizes and executing the ui.R and server.R files in RStudio.

 2.1.2 University of Minnesota Online Server

 The application can also be used by navigating to the website version of the application hosted on the University of Minnesota Shiny server at Shiny Dashboard for Sample Sizes and Power.